backstage/backstage/.changeset/spicy-lies-listen.md

 '@backstage/plugin-scaffolder': patch
 ---

-Fix helper text margin for scaffolder EntityNamePicker and EntityTagsPicker when using outlined textfield
+Fix helper text margin for scaffolder EntityNamePicker and EntityTagsPicker when using outlined text field